eljeff/Specs/README.md

 source 'https://github.com/CocoaPods/Specs.git'
 ```

 You may comment out the first source line if you wish to stick to the mainstream releases.
+Once you update your sources, you will need to run 'pod install --repo-update' to update your repos.

 New releases pushed to this spec repo are considered pre-release, and will not get picked up by CocoaPods automatically.
 You need to specify the version you want to use, like so: